TKAMING/Trashy/README.md

     - to see the admin pannel

 🟢 Admin register
-    🔴 Feature to create differents Admin´s (maybe with sessions)

 🟢 Admin pannel
     🟢 Graphs
     🟢 a table with all the registered users for this admin

-🔴 Different user count´s for different admin´s in different neighbourhoods